 The Arkansas Tech University Department of Music is committed to the continued health and safety of its students, faculty, and staff members.
 The development of safe habits for practicing, performing, and listening is vital to prevent serious hearing, vocal, and musculoskeletal injuries.
-If you are experiencing pain, discomfort, anxiety, or have general health related concerns, please see a health professional at the Health and Wellness Center in Dean Hall right away.
+If you are experiencing pain, discomfort, anxiety, or have general health related concerns, please see a health professional at the Health and Wellness Center in Doc Bryan right away.
 Due to the nature of our field, hearing conservation is of particular concern.
 Complimentary ear plugs for students, faculty, and staff are available in the Music Office, Witherspoon 107.

 85 dB (vacuum cleaner, MP3 player at 1/3 volume) – 8 hours

 90 dB (blender, hair dryer) – 2 hours

 94 dB (MP3 player at 1/2 volume) – 1 hour

 100 dB (MP3 player at full volume, lawnmower) – 15 minutes